bmckelv30/Stock_Analysis/README.md

-# homework_02
+# Stock Analysis

 ## VBA scripting

-* Create a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.
-You will also need to display the ticker symbol to coincide with the total volume.
+* Created a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.
+* Displayed the ticker symbol to coincide with the total volume.